Lufthansa Cargo: Fleet development

 The initial fleet of Lufthansa Cargo previously belonged to German Cargo, and was expanded by cargo-converted former Lufthansa Boeing 747-200s.
 From 1998, the airline began to gradually phase out all other aircraft types in favour of a fleet entirely consisting of the McDonnell Douglas MD-11 (which Lufthansa received as freighter versions in 2001 after MD-11 production ended) version and its successor, the Boeing 777 freighter.

 In March 2011, an order of five Boeing 777F was announced, the same aircraft type which had earlier been chosen for AeroLogic.
 Almost the entire Lufthansa Cargo fleet today is composed of purpose-built freighter aircraft.
 Lufthansa Cargo had planned to retire its remaining MD-11s by December 2020, but the retirement was delayed due to the increased cargo demand caused by the COVID-19 pandemic.

 With the delivery of the first Boeing 777F, Lufthansa Cargo started to name their aircraft using typical greetings of the countries they serve.
 The first 777F was named Good day, USA, while an MD-11F was named Buenos días México for example.

 In October 2024, Lufthansa CityLine transferred all four of its Airbus A321-200/P2F to Lufthansa Cargo which it had operated for them.

 Former fleet

+As of August 2025, the Lufthansa Cargo fleet consisted of 4 Airbus A321P2F and 12 Boeing 777F.

 Over the years, the following aircraft types were operated: